freerange/site/soups/weeknotes/week-261-links.snip.markdown

 Wednesday Links - 261
 =====================

+We've decided to switch publication of our links to Wednesdays from now on.

 ### [LightPaper for Mac](http://clockworkengine.com/lightpaper-mac/)

 I came across this Markdown editor over Christmas and love it.
 I've tried [Mou](http://mouapp.com/) (which admittedly has a slightly different purpose) in the past but never really got into the habit of using it, while I'm already using LightPaper most days.
 One of the things I love about LightPaper is the ability of show a tree view of a folder structure (rather than being limited to opening a single file at a time).